weaviate/java-client/README.md

 ### SNAPSHOT releases

 The latest development version of `client6` is released after every merged pull request.
-Set the version to `6.0.0-SNAPSHOT` to include it in your project.
+To include it in you project set the version to `6.0.0-SNAPSHOT` and [configure your `<repositories>` section accordingly](https://central.sonatype.org/publish/publish-portal-snapshots/#consuming-snapshot-releases-for-your-project).
 Please be mindful of the fact that this is not a stable release and breaking changes may be introduced.

 Snapshot releases overwrite each other, so no two releases are alike.
 If you find a bug in one of the `SNAPSHOT` versions that you'd like to report, please include the output of `Debug.printBuildInfo()` in the ticket's description.